 Universal Studios Guest Assistance Pass for Autism

-- Return Time Card: This pass can accommodate up to 6 guests.
+- Return Time Card: This pass will accommodate up to 6 guests.
 Present this pass to any Team member at the entrance area of the attraction you are looking to ride and if the conditions require, you will get a time to go back to the ride as to not wait within the rides queue.
 This pass is used if you don't have a stroller.
 Here's the great part!
-If the rides wait time is 30 minuets or less, you will be boarded right then and there.
+If the rides wait time is 30 minutes or less, you will be boarded right then and there.
 Anything over, you get a return time.

-- Stroller As Wheelchair: This pass can accommodate up to 6 guests and allows you to use your childs stroller as a wheelchair entering through the rides designated handicap line.
+- Stroller As Wheelchair: This pass will accommodate up to 6 guests and allows you to use your childs stroller as a wheelchair entering through the rides designated handicap line.
 It is not necessary to take the stroller into the ride/attraction queue to use this pass in most cases but to be issued one you will need a stroller.
 Utilizing this option not only keeps your child comfortable but is a more secure way of transporting all of your belongings.

 Auditory processing issues/Sensory issues: Here is where it can be an issue if your child has a real problem with either of there areas.